various modules declare static functions within function bodies

 They should be pulled up to file scope.

-Updated by Alan Coopersmith over 9 years ago
+Updated by Alan Coopersmith almost 11 years ago

 I believe placing function prototypes in the body of functions is technically legal C, but strongly discouraged as bad style, as it leads to prototypes being out of sync in different files. gcc similarly warns about non-static functions for which prototypes are not found from a common header file to avoid issues from prototype proliferation in calling sources.